demisto/demisto-sdk/demisto_sdk/commands/generate_unit_tests/README.md

   - Path for a file containing examples.
 Each command should be in a separate line.
   - Comma separated list of examples, wrapped by quotes.
   If the file or list contains a command with more than one example, all of them will be used.
+* *-d, --use_demisto* If passed, commands will be ran using Demisto instance, and the outputs will be used to create outputs mocks, if not passed, you will have to create the mocks manually.

 **Notes**